Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 .. admonition:: Quick Facts

-    - Heterogeneous-Agent Proximal Policy Optimisation (HAPPO) algorithm is one of the centralized extensions of :ref:`IPPO`.
+    - Heterogeneous-Agent Proximal Policy Optimisation (HAPPO) algorithm is based on :ref:`MAPPO`.
-    - Agent architecture of HAPPO consists of three modules: policy network and critic network, sequential updating.
+    - Agent architecture of HAPPO consists of three modules: ``policy``, ``critic``, and ``sequential updating``.
+    - In HAPPO, agents have non-shared ``policy`` and shared ``critic``.
+    - HAPPO is proposed to solve cooperative tasks.
-    - HAPPO outperforms other MARL algorithms in most multi-agent tasks, especially when agents are heterogeneous.
+    - HAPPO outperforms other cooperative MARL algorithms in most multi-agent tasks, especially when agents are heterogeneous.
-    - HAPPO is proposed to solve cooperative, collaborative, competitive, and mixed tasks.

 Preliminary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^